 A flat blade requires more effort and potential for fluttering but delivers more power.

 Most leisure paddling adventures use a long and deep stroke through the water.
 This paddling style is best with a larger blade and longer shaft.
 Paddlers looking for speed will use a quicker stroke, which is best executed with a smaller blade and a shorter shaft.
 However, blade selection, while somewhat determined by the activity and duration of stroke, should depend more on your size and strength.
-Large strong addlers should select relatively larger blades.
+Large, strong paddlers should select relatively larger blades.

 If your goal is to spend more time on the water, bear in mind that investing in a lightweight paddle will help save your shoulders and forearms from fatigue, which will contribute to a more efficient stroke.
 Carbon composite paddles are the hot ticket here.